sayedhfatimi/the-contemplative-path-posts/2025-08-25-traffic-blocks-self-driving-cars-and-the-case-for-road-beacons/post.md

 Self-driving cars offer a way to change the equation.
 Where human drivers are constrained by perception and reaction time, autonomous systems can act on data: immediate, precise, and without hesitation.

-In today’s traffic blocks, release from congestion is sequential.
+In today's traffic blocks, release from congestion is sequential.
 The first vehicle begins to accelerate, the one behind reacts a moment later, and each following driver responds in turn.
 The signal to move ripples backwards through the queue like a wave.
 Even if the road ahead is completely clear, the backlog drains slowly because every action is staggered by human delay.

 Autonomous vehicles, particularly when networked, have the capacity to break this pattern.
 Rather than relying on a chain of reactions, they can synchronize their movements.
 When the lead car accelerates, the instruction to do the same can be shared instantly among all vehicles in the block.
 The column then moves as one, not as an accordion unfolding coil by coil, but more like a train being pulled forward in unison.